divyesh599/employees-desktop-spy/README.md

 The solution is Desktop Spy employee monitoring software for each computer device.
 This advanced program is installed onto the employee computer device to log activities such as live screenshots and more.
 The employee monitoring software then share the information to your private viewing computer that you can access on network sharing folder.

 So improve your bottom line and protect your company using Desktop Spy project.
-When you use Desktop Spy software you will be able to view desktop activities such as:
+When you use Desktop Spy software you will be able to view employee desktop activities such as:

 Features:
 > Take live screenshots